finurligt/SimpleSnake/README.md

       High priority:

-Actual graphics
+Fix tail graphics (prolly refactor the rendering part to just Bodypart with a prevDir and dir and therefore remove all subclasses)

-Optimise Resource Loading (maybe done?)
+Optimise Resource Loading (for background etc)

+Cred

      Low priority:

 Scalability

-Cred

-MAJOR REFACTORING OF EVERYTHING LOL